-Parameter Description Destination Path Use the Browse button to select a location to save your layout and name the resulting .psd file.
-File Pattern : Automatically puts the name of the scene and/or the frame number in the name of the file you create.
-Image Size The size of the .psd image file that will be exported.
-The resulting image will be 72 dpi as the standard television resolution and its size in pixel will fit your scene resolution settings. i.e HDTV, NTSC, PAL, etc. Note that if you have a maximal camera zoom value appearing in the layout.
+Maximum Size: This option is enabled by default, meaning that when you have a camera zoom movement, the size of the layout image will be adjusted accordingly.
+The resulting percentage will be calculated following the maximal camera zoom value appearing in the layout.
 This allows the image to be exported at an appropriate resolution, preventing the layout image from appearing pixelated or blurry when the camera zoom occurs.
 You can disable this option to export the image layout at the normal size.
 Vector Options If you export one or more vector-based drawing layers in your layout image, you have the option to export only the drawing layers you want.
 Enable or disable the following options to export or prevent the export of the corresponding art layers.
 Overlay : Exports the art in the Overlay layer of the drawings to be exported to the layout image.
 Line Art : Exports the art in the Line layer of the drawings to be exported to the layout image.
 Colour Art : Exports the art in the Colour layer of the drawings to be exported to the layout image.
 Underlay : Exports the art in the Underlay layer of the drawings to be exported to the layout image.